3 Reasons Why Fleas Are So Hard To Get Rid Of

 I’m not here to tell you what treatment to use to get rid of fleas, but I am here to tell you that the vast majority of them don’t disrupt the flea life cycle completely.
 IGRs for example will kill adult fleas, eggs and larva, but they don’t effect the pupa stage.
-Those pupa can hatch, and a few weeks after treating your dog with an IGR you may notice fleas starting to show up again.
-That doesn’t mean IGRs and other flea treatments are useless because they will kill adult fleas — it just means that we need to treat the environment as well if we want to get rid of the eggs, larva and pupa.
+Those pupa can hatch, and a few weeks after using an IGR you may notice fleas starting to show up again.
+That doesn’t mean IGRs and other flea treatments are useless because they don’t kill fleas at all stages of the life cycle — it just means you’ll also have to treat your environment with something that works on pupa.

 So how do you treat the environment?
 A lot of cleaning and vacuuming.
 It sounds simple I know, but it is effective at picking up all those nasty little eggs, larva & pupa those fleas have left behind.
 As soon as you’ve treated your dog for fleas it’s time to start cleaning your floors, focusing heavily on the areas where your dog spends a lot of time.